Breaking the Barrier of 2 for the Competitiveness of Longest Queue Drop: Splitting the Profit

-To give a higher profit to a short queue $q$, we choose a parameter $\alpha\in (0,1)$ and directly assign to $q$ a $(1-\alpha)$-fraction of the profit \LQD gains by transmitting packets from $q$ itself starting at time step $t_q$, whereas the remaining $\alpha$-fraction of these packets is split proportionally to $\hat{e}^i_q$.
-The parameter $\alpha\approx 0.58$ is chosen at the very end of the analysis, so as to minimize the competitive ratio upper bound.

-\paragraph{Potential.} Before describing how exactly we split the \LQD profit, we introduce a potential that will help us to deal with the fact that some queues overflowing in step $t$ may only have $s^t_{\max} - 1$ packets and not $s^t_{\max}$ packets.
+\paragraph*{Potential} We introduce a potential that will help us to deal with the fact that some queues overflowing in step $t$ may only have $s^t_{\max} - 1$ packets and not $s^t_{\max}$ packets.
 On an intuitive level, this potential amortizes the profit assignment by moving some profit from phases with a slack to phases in which our lower bounds on the profit assigned are tight; we develop these bounds in the subsequent sections.

 Namely, at any phase $i$, let $\calA^i$ be the set of queues $q$ that are active in step $\tau_i$ and satisfy $t_q > \tau_i$ (i.e., will overflow after the beginning of phase $i$).
-Thus, for any such queue $q$ we have $t_q = \tau_j$ for some $j > i$ and consequently, $q$ is non-empty for \LQD in every step during phase $i$ by assumption~\ref{asm:noReusingOfQueues} (as otherwise, no further packets would arrive to $q$ at $\tau_j$).
-Then, using the aforementioned parameter $\alpha$, we define potential $\Psi^i$ as
+Thus, for any such queue $q$ we have $t_q = \tau_j$ for some $j > i$ and consequently, $q$ is non-empty for \LQD in every step during phase $i$ by assumption~(A1) (as otherwise, $q$ would not overflow at $\tau_j$).